jmcunningham/AngularJS-Learning/README.md

 * [Ultimate guide to learning AngularJS in one day] (http://toddmotto.com/ultimate-guide-to-learning-angular-js-in-one-day/)
 * [7 Ways to be Successful with AngularJS] (http://learnangularjs.net/2013/10/24/7-ways-to-be-successful-with-angularjs/)
 * [Creating a Single Page Todo App with Node and Angular](http://scotch.io/tutorials/javascript/creating-a-single-page-todo-app-with-node-and-angular)
-* [XHR Interceptor in an AngularJS web app] (http://blog.brunoscopelliti.com/xhr-interceptor-in-an-angularjs-web-app)
+* [Learn AngularJS With These 5 Practical Examples] (http://tutorialzine.com/2013/08/learn-angularjs-5-examples)

 ## Lessons Learned
 * [Lessons Learned: A Year with a Large AngularJS Project] (http://joelhooks.com/blog/2013/05/22/lessons-learned-kicking-off-an-angularjs-project/)